edelyn/NpmPackages/azure-ad-auth/README.md

 # azure-ad-auth

-This package helps with the setup of react applications using azure ad authentication.
-By having a single provider, and supporting .env variables.
+This package helps with the setup of react applications using Azure AD authentication.

 This currently does not support B2C, but that will be coming.